latest nhpb_banner 1__compressed

 Search the Website

-Minnesota offers the disabled access to several different assistance programs and benefits.
-Some of them are offered directly by the state and others are administered in partnership with non-profits.
+Minnesota offers the disabled, including people on short or long term disability, access to several different assistance programs, non-profit resources and government benefits.
 The goal of the state is to ensure that individuals with a disability can access the financial support, medical care, and other resources to address the needs that they may have.
+There is help for people on SSI, SSDI, or that get other social security benefits from the government.

 Help is also provided for their family or caregivers.
 This can include respite or in-home care solutions.
 Another focus is on helping the disabled access vocational or job training if they are able to do that.
-Some of the main services available in Minnesota are noted below, as well as information on the agencies that administer the programs.
+Some of the main services available for people on SSI or SSDI in Minnesota are noted below, as well as information on the agencies that administer the programs.

-Low income residents with a disability may be qualified for public aid and benefits, including grants and cash assistance.
+Low income residents, whether single adults or households/families, with a disability may be qualified for public aid and benefits, including grants and cash assistance.
 The Minnesota Department of Human Services processes most of these government programs across the state.
 Some examples of resources include

-• LIHEAP, or the low income energy bill assistance is offered.
+• EAP, The Minnesota version of LIHEAP, or the low income energy bill assistance is offered.
 Priority for any financial aid is for the elderly and disabled, among others.
+There is free government money to pay for energy, utility or electric bills.
+Learn how to get EAP in Minnesota.

 • Housing vouchers, including subsidized apartments and assistance with rent payments are offered from Section 8 and other resources.